ehazlett/crate/readme.md

 image as a cloud-init script.
 This also makes the Ubuntu Cloud image a requirement.
 Use the `-b` option when creating a container to specify one or more base containers to be provisioned in your instance.
-You can also use `crate list-base-containers` to show available base containers.
+You can also use `crate list-base-containers` to show the available bases.

 # Vagrant
 A [Vagrant](http://vagrantup.com) config is also provided for development